5 Tricks to Help Stop a Puppy from Whining

-The truth is, whining, crying, whimpering and howling is a natural puppy behavior.
-You see, your puppy is a natural born pack animal – he is crying out for his mother and litter mates to come and find him.
+Your puppy is a natural born pack animal – he is crying out for his mother and litter mates to come and find him.

-A Ticking Clock or Soft Radio Overnight May Help
+1. A Ticking Clock or Soft Radio Overnight May Help

 A radio on a low volume playing soft music may be helpful as well.
 I’m not exactly sure why it works, but it’s probably similar to why some people prefer to fall asleep with the TV or radio on.

-Leave a Piece of Your Clothing in the Pups Bed
+2. Leave a Piece of Your Clothing in the Pups Bed

 *You will probably have to take your puppy out at least once overnight!
 They are little, therefore have little bladders and cannot hold it all night long.

-Practice Leaving the Room
+3. Practice Leaving the Room

 This is an approach you can take day or night.
 All you need to do is simply choose a room (a puppy-proofed room!) and go in with your puppy.
 Pet him for a few minutes to get him comfortable and then leave the room.